hugosjoberg/hugosjoberg.github.io/content/english/blog/golang/app-architecture.md

 # Project Structure

-Let's start with the basic project structure, I typically try to follow this [resource](https://github.com/golang-standards/project-layout) as it's pretty commonly used throughout the industry.
-Also, the go team just wrote a [blog-post](https://go.dev/doc/modules/layout) about it.
+Let's start with the basic project structure, I typically try to follow this [resource](https://go.dev/doc/modules/layout) as it's pretty commonly used throughout the industry.

-According to [Golang-standards Project layout](https://github.com/golang-standards/project-layout) we'll need the following:
+According to [Organizing a Go module](https://go.dev/doc/modules/layout) we'll need the following:

 `/cmd`